 A mother checks on her teenager before she leaves for work.
 Everything appears to be OK.
-That girl will never been seen again.
+That girl was never been seen again.

 Hailey Dunn was just 13 years old when she was reported missing.
 She was last seen alive on December 27, 2010.
 But what happened in the hours before would be a troubling mystery -- one with several different stories.

 Hailey Dunn, a bright kid with a winning smile, grew up in the small town of Colorado City, Texas.
 Today she is the subject of a murder mystery that defies resolution.

 Billie Dunn says the last time she saw her daughter Hailey was on an early morning a few days after Christmas.